Pye Telecom History Group - Virtual Pye Museum

 Extract from technical manual: Yes, to follow

-Portable Communications Receiver Type PCR, PCR2, PCR3 (1944)
+Portable Communications Receiver Type PCR, PCR1, PCR2, PCR3 (1944)

-The frequencies covered by the initial PCR model were 2100-850 Metres, 570-190 Metres and 5.8-18MHz and the equipment had an internal loudspeaker.
+The frequencies covered by the initial PCR model were 2100-850 Metres, 570-190 Metres and 5.8-18MHz and the equipment had an internal electro-magnetic loudspeaker.
 Later models covered slightly different frequencies, used an external loudspeaker and had slightly different audio input/output facilities.
-The PCR series were all externally powered from a separate mains PSU or a 12 Volt dc vibrator unit.
+The PCR series were all externally powered from a separate mains PSU or a 12 Volt DC vibrator unit.
 See inside top view and underside view.

 The equipment was designed by Pye Ltd in Cambridge and the drawings finalised in March 1944.
-The design was subsequently manufactured by Pye, Philips Lamps and Invicta Radio (another company owned by the Stanley family who owned Pye Ltd).
+The design was subsequently manufactured by Pye, Philips Lamps and Invicta Radio (another company run by the Stanley family who owned Pye Ltd).
 Pye Ltd was initially contracted to produce a quantity of 5000 PCR1 and 12000 PCR2/3 units at a rate of about 800 per month.
-The total Philips production figures are not known, but from serial numbers on equipments were likely to have been been around 15,000 - 17,000 units.
-The Pye equipments were manufactured on an out-work basis by teams of assemblers in the "Pye Village Industries" scheme in schools and village halls around East Anglia.
-Once a week the sets would be collected and taken to Cambridge for testing and despatch.
-The the last Pye equipments were completed in December 1946.
-Philips produced equipments were manufactured at their Mitcham Works factory, South London, and internally have the inspection stamp marks "MW".
+The total Philips production figures are not known, but from serial numbers seen on equipments, were likely to have been been around 15,000 - 17,000 units.
+The Pye equipments were manufactured on an out-work basis by teams of assemblers in the "Pye Village Industries" scheme in village halls and other buildings around East Anglia.
+Once a week the sets would be collected by a man in a van called Fred and taken to Cambridge for testing and despatch.
+The last

-Production life: PYE Ltd - April 1944 - December 1946.
-(Some PCR3 equipments re-manufactured in 1958-1960)
+Production life: PYE Ltd - April 1944 - December 1945.

 Standard frequency range: